mint-lang/guide/getting-started/using-the-cli.md

 This will:

-* generate the `index.html` file
+- generate the `index.html` file
-* compile the application in production mode
+- compile the application in production mode
-* if a base icon is provided generate favicons in different sizes
+- if a base icon is provided, generate favicons in different sizes
-* copy all static files from the `public` directory
+- copy all static files from the `public` directory